toshivc/O_C-Phazerville/docs/Hemisphere-Presets.md

 ![Screenshot 2024-06-13 14-11-00](https://github.com/djphazer/O_C-Phazerville/assets/109086194/a80339d8-373c-41e2-bcd6-7f4782c05262)

-As of v1.6.999, when storing a Preset, settings are immediately written to EEPROM - no need to manually do an [[EEPROM Save]], unless you need to save changes to global patterns, etc. Combined with Auto-save, this can result in frequent EEPROM writes... (only 100,000 write cycles are guaranteed, so use at your own risk!)
+As of v1.6.999, when storing a Preset, settings are immediately written to EEPROM - no need to manually do an [EEPROM Save](EEPROM-Save), unless you need to save changes to global patterns, etc. Combined with Auto-save, this can result in frequent EEPROM writes... (only 100,000 write cycles are guaranteed, so use at your own risk!)